Mama Wilson

 📚 Curriculum Options That Align with GA Standards

-• Khan Academy (Still use this one!)
-It's great on tablets, and great for reading if you are looking for something to read to your child while they follow along.
+• Khan Academy Kids (Still use this one!)
+It's great for tablets and phones and ideal for reading, math, and prewriting skills for younger than pre-K up to second grade, if you are looking for something to read to your child while they follow along.
 The best part of all they now have a parent/teacher portal.
-Schools have to pay but homeschool moms get access free.
-I can not recommend this one enough.
+Schools have to pay, but homeschool moms get free access.
+I can not recommend this one enough!

 • Paid: The Good and the Beautiful (They do have assessments for free in certain subjects and they offer free ELA and Math curriculum for certain grades.
 Highly recommend it if you're looking for a Christian-leaning curriculum or if you have a more advanced child.)